History of Fermentation

 While some play a role in causing disease, many do good things and protect you from illness.
 The key is getting the balance just right for optimal health.
 The term fermentation comes from the Latin verb ‘fervere’, which means “to boil.”
 This term describes what happens when yeast converts fruit juice (for wine) or malted grain (for beer) into alcohol, among other bi-products.

 Almost every culture appears to have embraced fermentation for millennia.
-People have been teaming up with natural microbes for much longer than we know!
+People have been teaming up with natural microbes for much longer than we know and the benefits of fermented food for your mental health ranks high.
+Something I need to keep stead as a writer!

 However we also have evidence that other cultures, like ancient Chinese, were using fermentation for other grain based beverages like rice wine as long ago as 4000 BC.
 We also know that one microbe, yeast, has been around for at least 80 million years.